Moist chocolate Coca Cola cake is just like your favorite Cracker Barrel sheet cake and so much tastier than a boxed cake mix.

 It was all I could do to not eat his piece, along with mine, once we got home.

 I love cake, especially with a scoop of ice cream on the side.
 This cake is perfect with a side of chocolate or vanilla ice cream.
 Or, if you really want to live large, grab a scoop of both.
 Mmm…

 There are several steps to the recipe, but this was a pretty easy chocolate cake recipe, and I was glad to have more than one piece at home to eat (plus my son was glad I wasn’t trying to eat his).

-Add the sugar, flour, baking soda, and unsweetened cocoa to a bowl, mix together and set aside.
+Combine flour, sugar, baking soda, and unsweetened cocoa in a bowl, mix together and set aside.

-In a saucepan add the butter, vegetable oil, and Coca-Cola.
-Bring to a boil.
+In a saucepan combine butter, vegetable oil, and Coca-Cola.
+Bring to a boil on high.